Kool-Monkeys/kool_monkey/README.md

 ## License

-Kool Monkey is distributed under the terms of the GPLv3
+Kool Monkey is distributed under the terms of the GPLv3.

+Speedometer graphic by <a href="http://www.freepik.com/">Freepik</a> from <a href="http://www.flaticon.com/">Flaticon</a> is licensed under <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a>.
+Made with <a href="http://logomakr.com" title="Logo Maker">Logo Maker</a>

 ## Live Demo